Citizenship By Investment - RIF Trust

 Flag of Grenada Grenada

-Offers visa-free travel to 148 countries and jurisdictions, with noteworthy destinations including the European Schengen Area, UK, China, Hong Kong, and Singapore.
-Additionally, it provides US E2 Visa access after living in the country for three years.
+Offers visa-free travel to 160 countries, with major destinations including the European Schengen area, UK, China, Hong Kong, and Singapore.
+Additionally, it provides US E2 Visa access after living in Grenada for 3 years.

 View programme